aws-samples/lambda-layer-management/README.md

     ```

 This CloudFormation Stackset will deploy an EventBridge Scheduler that immediately triggers the AWS Config custom rule for evaluation.
 This rule, written in AWS CloudFormation Guard, will detect all the Lambda functions in the respective member accounts currently using the outdated Lambda layer version.
 By leveraging the Auto Remediation feature of AWS Config, SSM automation document will be executed against each non-compliant Lambda function to update them with the new layer version.

+## Cleaning up
+Refer to the documentation for instructions on [deleting all the created stack instances](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stackinstances-delete.html) from your account.
+After, proceed to [delete the CloudFormation StackSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-delete.html).